squireChuck/us-states-ref-client/README.md

 3. Put all sample addresses into a single cell.

+4. Some extra endpoint for finer grained data - see apiController for ideas.

 ## Last thoughts
 Drivers license format source - the Internet... your mileage may vary.